syncfusion-content/windowsforms-docs/WindowsForms/treeview/FAQ/How-to-add-child-node-in-parent-node-using-parent-key-column.md

 # How to add the child node in parent node using the parent key column

-This can be done by below code as shown below,
+You can add the child node in parent node using parent key column in TreeViewAdv control by using Add() method.
+This can be done by the following below steps,

+1.Initialize the DataTable with required data in combination of rows and columns.
+2.Integrate the DataTable in DataSet and define the parent child relation.
+3.Create the TreeNodeAdv in iteration process from DataTable and load it in TreeViewAdv control.

 {% tabs %}